michaeldegroot/mysql-cache/README.md

     console.log('We are now connected to the mysql database') })

-// Listen for any errors that might popup db.event.on('error', err => {
-    console.log('Oh noes a error has occured within mysql-cache or with a query: ', err)

-    // Probably best to throw the error :) throw new Error(err)
-})

 // When all the cache gets flushed, by db.flush() for example db.event.on('flush', () => {
     console.log('mysql-cache cache was flushed!')